openjdk/jdk/doc/testing.md

 classified as failed by the framework.
 This might indicate test framework error, timeout or other problems.

-In case of test failures, `make run-test` will exit with a non-zero exit value.
+In case of test failures, `make test` will exit with a non-zero exit value.

 All tests have their result stored in `build/$BUILD/test-results/$TEST_ID`, where TEST_ID is a path-safe conversion from the fully qualified test